Indonesia: General Information

 Adaptors are likely to be needed for some visitors from overseas, you may also need a voltage converter and should be careful with certain appliances that utilize different frequencies.
 You can use your electric appliances in Indonesia, if the standard voltage in your country is in between 220 – 240 V (as is in the UK, Europe, Australia, and most of Asia and Africa).
 If the standard voltage in your country is in the range of 100 – 127 V (as is in the US, Canada, and most South American countries), you need a voltage converter in Indonesia.

 Loose, lightweight field clothing with green, brown, or dark colors works best while we are birding in the forest.
 Sand and khaki-type colors are fine for when birding coastal areas.
 Please avoid bright colors for birding time (for example no pale colors in forests and no white, red, orange etc. anywhere during birding time).
-Due to the huge illegal bird trapping and hunting issues in Indonesia some birds at some locations are particularly sensitive to human presence and so we need to blend in with our environments as much as possible.
+Due to the huge illegal bird trapping and hunting issues in Indonesia some birds at some locations are particularly sensitive to human presence and so we need to blend in with our environments as much as possible and our choice of clothing plays a vital part in that.

 Given the potential insect issues in the forest (and strong tropical sun), we suggest trousers/long pants and long-sleeved shirts (these can be rolled up should you get too hot) for all birding activities.
 Some people may be more comfortable wearing shorts at the coastal sites, though again please be aware of biting insects, spiky plants, and the sun which can all result in lots of discomfort.

-If you are joining our Sulawesi and Halmahera and our West Papua birding tours you will need to bring some warmer clothes.
+If you are joining our Java and Bali, Sulawesi and Halmahera, or our West Papua birding tours you will need to bring some warmer clothes due to higher elevations visited.
 Please refer to the tour-specific information for these tours as they cover a range of elevations where different clothing will be needed.

 Although we will be birding during the dry season in Indonesia, rain is always a possibility, so light rain gear (and a small umbrella) is always worth having as a back-up.